crashfort/SourceDemoRender/ReadMe.md

 * steamapps\common\Counter-Strike Source\cstrike\
 * steamapps\common\Half-Life 2\hl2\

-You can use the cfg files that comes with SDR as a base where to add your own preferred settings.
-The loader cfg's are the preferred way to load SDR.
+You can use the ``.cfg`` files that comes with SDR as a base where to add your own preferred settings.
+The loader files are the preferred way to load SDR.
 It is executed as follows:

 * `exec sdr_load_mp` - For multiplayer games
 * `exec sdr_load_sp` - For singleplayer games